 The guide was announced as part of the Women's Economic Security Statement 2020.
 It is a joint measure between the Attorney-General's Department and the Office for Women under the Preventing Financial Abuse Project of the Fourth Action Plan of the National Plan to Reduce Violence against Women and their Children 2010-2022.

-The guide reflects the Australian Government's ongoing commitment to supporting women's safety and wellbeing in their homes, communities, workplaces and online.
+The guide demonstrates the importance of supporting women's safety and wellbeing in their homes, communities, workplaces and online.

 We have prepared this guide with the assistance of Care Consumer Law and Ms Emma Smallwood to sit alongside our existing family law publications:

 - Parenting Orders – what you need to know

 - Property and Financial Agreements and Consent Orders – what you need to know.

 For information about reproducing content in this guide, visit our Copyright page.